Battle of Mount Austen, the Galloping Horse, and the Sea Horse: First Battle of Mount Austen

+The Gifu

 Facing the Americans was the most strongly fortified Japanese position on Guadalcanal, nicknamed the Gifu (after Gifu Prefecture in Japan) by the Japanese.
 The Gifu position sat between the summits of Mount Austen and Hills 27 and 31 and consisted of a 1500 yd line of 45–50 interconnected, mutually supporting, well-camouflaged pillboxes dug into the ground and forming a horseshoe shape with the open end to the west.
 Only about 3 ft of each pillbox was above ground with walls and roofs, constructed from logs and dirt, up to 2 ft thick.
 Each pillbox contained one to two machine guns and several riflemen; some were sited underneath huge jungle trees.
 Each of these pillbox emplacements was sited to provide mutual support to the others.
 Numerous foxholes and trenches provided additional support and cover for additional riflemen and machine-gunners.
 Behind the pillboxes, the Japanese had sited 81 mm and long-range 90mm mortars.
-The Gifu was commanded by Major Takeyoshi Inagaki with around 800 men from the 2nd Battalion, 228th Regiment and the 2nd Battalion, 124th Infantry.
+Though a powerful defensive position, the Gifu still had weaknesses; the western end of it opened into a hook, and the defenders were badly starved and badly undersupplied with ammunition and heavy weapons.
+The Gifu was commanded by Major Takeyoshi Inagaki with around 500 to 600 men from the 2nd Battalion, 228th Regiment and the 2nd Battalion, 124th Infantry.

 Between 25 and 29 December, the Japanese defenders prevented the Americans from making any headway in their attempt to overrun the Gifu position.
 While the U.S. 3rd Battalion—with artillery support—conducted frontal attacks against the position to pin the defenders, the U.S. 1st Battalion attempted to flank the Gifu on the east.
 However, as the Japanese defenses were fully integrated, the flanking attempt was unsuccessful.
 By 29 December, U.S. losses had reached 53 killed, 129 wounded, and 131 sick, though morale remained high.
-Assisting the Americans in this battle were Fijian commandos led by officers and non-commissioned officers from the New Zealand Expeditionary Force.